Magical Beginnings of a Boston Magician Part 4

 Ten years have passed.
 I’ve been busy with other things and had no time for “magic.”

 Around 1985, I had a renewed interest in sleight-of-hand magic.
-So I picked up where I had left off and continued my study.
-It was a private, quiet pleasure.
-I enjoyed practicing.
-Hours could pass, but it was not a chore.
-If you do not enjoy the “work” required to attain the skills necessary for sleight of hand, you’ve chosen the wrong hobby.
-Dai Vernon said, ” If it was easy,everyone would do it.”
+Consequently, I picked up where I had left off and continued my study.
+This became a private, quiet pleasure for me.
+I truly enjoyed practicing, and hours could pass without it feeling like a chore.
+However, it’s essential to note that if you do not enjoy the “work” required to attain the skills necessary for sleight of hand, you’ve chosen the wrong hobby.
+As Dai Vernon said,” If it was easy, everyone would do it.”

 Learning Magic…in Boston, The I.B.M.

-I was a member of the I.B.M. for a brief period until life took me into an entirely different direction.
-Being shy is a detriment to benefitting in a “club” environment.
-It did bring exposure to professioanal magicians.
-Steve Dacrai, a local kid, about my age lectured at an I.B.M. meeting at Hank Lee’s Magic Factory on Lincoln St. in Boston.
-Steve went on to tremendous success.
-Unfortunately we lost Steve way to soon.
+I was a member of the I.B.M. for a brief period until life took me in an entirely different direction.
+However, being shy is a detriment to benefitting in a “club” environment.
+Despite this, it did bring exposure to professional magicians.
+For instance, Steve Dacrai, a local kid about my age, lectured at an I.B.M. meeting at Hank Lee’s Magic Factory on Lincoln St. in Boston.
+Surprisingly, Steve went on to tremendous success.
+Regrettably, we lost Steve way too soon.

 Learning Without a Mentor

 As I mentioned previously, I never had a mentor, and that came at a severe price.
 Although I enjoyed my books, it was impossible to learn everything from the written word.
-However, videotape players were now common in nearly every household.
+However, with the advent of videotape players becoming common in nearly every household, things started to change.
 In fact, there were two competing formats, but this is all history… suffice to say, the VHS format won the battle.

 It wasn’t long for Tannen’s Magic to introduce their “Stars of Magic” Video Tapes.
 These featured well-known magicians teaching their material and some of the more difficult to learn sleight of hand.
 For the first time, the student could have a “mentor” with a video player and a TV.